joshstevens19/rindexer/README.md

 - Do not create a new postgres client each time on rust projects
 - Fix hex string not returning properly on rindexer graphql
 - fix last TODOs in the code
+- graphql is blocking indexer starting up so making indexing slower

 nice to have:
 - look at the final unwraps